-The Canon EOS-1Ds Mark III and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were officially introduced, respectively, in August 2007 and March 2016.
+The Canon EOS-1Ds Mark III and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were revealed to the public, respectively, in August 2007 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (1300D) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 1300D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 1300D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1Ds Mark III vs Canon 1300D
+Body comparison: Canon 1Ds Mark III vs 1300D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D is considerably smaller (46 percent) than the Canon 1Ds Mark III.
 Moreover, the 1300D is substantially lighter (65 percent) than the 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the 1300D does not feature any corresponding weather-sealing.